July 25, 2022

-- Initiation – formulate change and identifying and clarifying the need for change, assessing readiness for change, and delineating the scope of change.
+- Initiation – formulate change and identify and clarify the need for change, assess readiness for change, and delineate the scope of change.

-- Planning the change is about defining the change approach and planning stakeholder engagement as well as transition and integration.
+- Planning is about defining the change approach and planning stakeholder engagement, transition, and integration.

 - Execution – implementing the change by preparing the organization for the change, mobilizing the stakeholders, and delivering project outputs.

-- Sustaining the change on an ongoing basis through communication, consultation, and representation of the stakeholders; conduct sense-making activities and measuring benefits realization.
+- Sustaining the change on an ongoing basis through communication, consultation, and representation of the stakeholders; conducting sense-making activities and measuring benefits realization.

 Initial gap analysis is the starting step for the change; it helps create a specific scope.
 This initial phase should be built around an analysis of the current situation.
-Interviews with stakeholders, reviewing pre-existing documentation and processes, generating a formalized readiness assessment are basically building blocks of the gap analysis.
-The readiness assessment will review the organization’s readiness for change and overall level of maturation.
-This first step can be particularly important in:
+Interviews with stakeholders, reviewing pre-existing documentation and processes, and generating a formalized readiness assessment are building blocks of the gap analysis.
+The readiness assessment will check the organization’s readiness for change and overall level of maturation.
+This first step can be significant in: